The Boundary of a Square Tiling of a Graph coincides with the Poisson Boundary: Preliminaries

 We assume that \g is endowed with an assignment $c:E\to \R_+$ of \defi{conductances} to its edges, which are used to determine the behaviour of \rw\ on \g as follows.

-A {\em random walk} on $G$ begins at some vertex and when at vertex $x$, traverses one of the edges $\ded{xy}$ incident to $x$ according to the probability distribution \labequ{trpr}{ p_{x\to y}:= \frac{c(xy)}{\pi_x}, } where $\pi_x:= \sum_{y\in N(x)} c(xy)$ and $N(x)$ denotes the set of neighbours of $x$.
+A {\em random walk} on $G$ begins at some vertex and when at vertex $x$, traverses one of the edges $\ded{xy}$ incident to $x$ according to the probability distribution \labequ{trpr}{ p_{x\to y}:= \frac{c(xy)}{\pi_x}, } where $\pi_x:= \sum_{y\in N(x)} c(xy)$ and $N(x)$ denotes the set of \defi{neighbours} of $x$, that is, the vertices connected to $x$ by an edge.
 When $c=1$, which is the case most often considered, $\pi_x$ coincides with the \defi{degree} of $x$, and we have \defi{simple \rw}, i.e.\ $y$ is chosen according to the uniform distribution on $N(x)$.

 Formally, there are two standard ways of rigorously formalising \rw\ as a probability space: the first is as a Markov chain in the obvious way.
-The second, and the one that we will adher to in this paper, is by considering \rw\ on \g as a measurable space $(\cw, \Pi)$, endowed with a family of measures $(\mu_z)_{z\in V}$ indexed by the vertices of \G, where $\cw$ is the set of 1-way infinite walks on \G, called \defi{path space}, $\Pi$ is the \sig-algebra on $\cw$ generated by the \defi{cylinder sets}, i.e.\ subsets of $\cw$ comprising all walks having a common finite initial subwalk, and $\mu_z$ is the probability measure on $(\cw, \Pi)$ corresponding to fixing $z$ as the starting vertex.
+The second, and the one that we will adhere to in this paper, is by considering \rw\ on \g as a measurable space $(\cw, \Pi)$, endowed with a family of measures $(\mu_z)_{z\in V}$ indexed by the vertices of \G, where $\cw$ is the set of 1-way infinite walks on \G, called \defi{path space}, $\Pi$ is the \sig-algebra on $\cw$ generated by the \defi{cylinder sets}, i.e.\ subsets of $\cw$ comprising all walks having a common finite initial subwalk, and $\mu_z$ is the probability measure on $(\cw, \Pi)$ corresponding to fixing $z$ as the starting vertex.
 Note that once $z$ is fixed, \eqref{trpr} uniquely determines $\mu_z$; see \cite{WoessBook09} for details.

 For convenience, we will also assume that every Markov chain $M$ in this paper is formally given in the above form, that is, a choice of a (possibly random) starting point $o$ and a family of measures $(\mu_z)_{z\in V}$ on path space $(\cw, \Pi)$, where $V$ denotes the state space of $M$ and $\mu_z$ is the law of $M$ conditioning on the starting point being $z$.
 In other words, we formalize $M$ as a \rw\ on $V$; in contrast to the \rw\ on a graph defined above, such \rw\ need not be reversible, see \cite{LyonsBook}.